cedricherman/Black_Friday/README.md

 # Black_Friday
 This work is based on purchase data.
 The goal is to model customer behavior so that we can predict their purchase amount on a monthly basis.
-After features extraction, it employs Linear Regression (Closed-form), Ridge (SAG), Decision Tree and Random forest.
+After features extraction, it employs Linear Regression (Closed-form), Ridge (SAG), Decision Tree, Random forest, Gradient Boosting and a stacking example.

 ### Setup
 You will need the following python installation: <br>